ethfinex/efx-api-node/README.md

 const orderId = await efx.submitOrder(symbol, amount, price)
 ```

-Orders are generated and submitted, returning either an orderId or error.
+Orders are generated and submitted, returning either an `orderId` or error.
 A
-full list of possible errors and their associated explanation is available here.
+full list of possible errors and their associated explanation is available [here](https://ethfinex.docs.apiary.io/#introduction/error-codes/troubleshooting).

-When submitting this order we used the 3 first parameters:
+When submitting this order we use the 3 first parameters:

  - `symbol` is the pair which you wish to trade
  - `amount` is specified in the first currency in the symbol (i.e. ZRXETH).
 For a